 The International Assistance Program makes grants to the State Parties of the World Heritage Convention for preparatory assistance, conservation and management, and emergency assistance.
 Eligibility is restricted to parties who officially represent UNESCO at the national level, and to appropriate government ministries and departments.

-Grant amounts vary by the type of assistance (i.e., preparatory assistance; technical cooperation; training and research; education and promotion; emergency assistance).
+Grant amounts vary by the type of assistance (i.e., preparatory assistance; conservation & management; emergency assistance).